-A transforming pop-up moves from the untransformed state to the transformed state; each state is a 2D pattern.
-Our main goal is to generate a pop-up, which appears similar to a user given source pattern in its untransformed state, and also appears similar to another user given target pattern in its transformed state.
+A transforming pop-up moves from the untransformed state to the transformed state; each is a 2D pattern.
+Our goal is to generate a pop-up, that appears similar to the user given source pattern in its untransformed state, and to the user given target pattern in its transformed state.
 During transformation, we must ensure, as a hard constraint, that the mechanisms remain collision-free.
 The generated transforming pop-up should also satisfy two soft constraints: a shape constraint and a flip constraint.
-The first is that the shapes of the pop-up in its untransformed and transformed states should match the source and target patterns as closely as possible (we consider the appearance of the shapes later).
-Secondly, any patches, or parts thereof, which are visible (i.e. not occluded by other patches) in both untransformed and transformed and transfo formed states, should flip over during transformation.
-If their front appears in the untransformed state, their reverse should appear in the transformed state.
-This allows the visible parts of the patches in untransformed and transformed states to be painted with the textures of source and target patterns, respectively.
+The first is that the shapes of the pop-up in its untransformed and transformed states should match the source and target patterns as closely as possible (we consider the appearances of these shapes later).
+Secondly, any patches, or parts thereof, which are visible (i.e. not occluded by other patches) in both untransformed and transformed states, should flip over during transformation.
+If their front appears in the untransformed state, their back should appear in the transformed state.
+This allows the visible parts of the patches in untransformed and transformed states to be painted differently with the textures of source and target patterns, respectively.